-Graduate study in natural resources leads to the Master of Natural Resources (MNR), or Master of Science (MS) degrees.
+Graduate study in natural resources leads to the Master of Natural Resources (MNR), Master of Science (MS), or MNR - Professional Forester degrees.
 In addition to meeting Graduate School admission requirements, applicants are evaluated and recommended for admission by the graduate faculty of the School of Forestry and Wildlife Sciences based on an examination of scores on the TOEFL tests for international students, previous academic records, experience, and recommendations.
 While exceptions may be made, the faculty generally expect a minimum GPA of 3.0 in previous academic course work.
 Course deficiencies are identified by the student’s advisory committee and approved by the GPO with due consideration for the student’s previous training and experience.

 - Master of Natural Resources (MNR) — The MNR is a non-thesis degree.